Haiti

 What Must Be Done?

-Refugees International is advocating for an end to the political stalemate, empowerment of local groups to respond to humanitarian needs, and the creation of pathways to safety for Haitians.
+Refugees International is advocating for increased attention to the needs of internally displaced Haitians, empowerment of local groups in the humanitarian response, suspension of all forced returns to Haiti (including from the Dominican Republic), and the creation of pathways to safety for Haitians.

 Latest Reports and Briefs